rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/jira_user_enum.md

 - BRUTEFORCE_SPEED - How fast to bruteforce, from 0 to 5
 - RHOSTS - The Target host(s)
 - RPORT - Remote port hosting the Jira Application
-- TAREGETURI - Path to Jira install on the webserver=
+- TAREGETURI - Path to Jira install on the webserver
 - USERNAME - single username to attempt to enumerate
 - USER_FILE - File of usernames to attempt to enumerate